dib-lab/elvers/docs/khmer.md

 Your main output directory will be determined by your config file: by default it is `BASENAME_out` (you specify BASENAME).

-Khmer will output quality control files in the `preprocess` subdirectory of this output directory.
+Khmer will output files in the `preprocess` subdirectory of this output directory.
 All outputs will contain `*.khmer.fq.gz`.

 ## Modifying Params for Khmer: